 Good evening, darlings, and thank you for reading.
 As you all probably know (mostly because the bloody media won't let us alone about anything anymore), the seventh and final book in J. K. Rowling's much-admired Harry Potter series, Harry Potter And The Deathly Hallows, has just been released.
 Having finished it, I was initially loath to do a review of it because, quite frankly, none of us here at MonsterGrrls Central have any intention of giving away the answer to the big question: Does Harry Potter die?

 Nevertheless, we must respond, so here is the MonsterGrrls' official answer, which I have been duly authorized to give: Buy the bloody thing and read it yourself if you want to find out, you grubby little git.
-What kind
+What kind of monsters do you think we are?

 Now, I'm sure that some of you are wondering how I'm going to be able to review this book without giving away the proper answer to the does-Harry-die question.
 Well, here's how it goes:

 People die.
 Other people become seriously injured.
 Some other people prove themselves to be right sodding bastards.
 Still other people confirm deep suspicions about themselves and their character that you have probably had all along.
 There's a quest (duh).
 There's quite a bit of violence, fighting and magic-using, which goes without saying (also duh).
 Two major characters do die, after all, in quite spectacular ways.
 (No, I'm not going to tell you who.
 See above.)
-Tons of secrets are finally revealed
+Tons of secrets are finally revealed.

 And in the end (and I hope I'm not giving too much away by saying this), that which has been given the least amount of analysis and scrutiny throughout the whole of this series, that which has had almost no press or media attention at all, is that which ultimately saves the day.